 The majority of usual "voice" and electronic trading systems use computer devices for routing orders, balancing operations, registering and clearing transactions.
 As with other electronic devices and systems, these are subject to temporary failure and faulty operation.
 Your chances for reimbursement of certain losses may depend on the limits of liability determined by the supplier of the trading systems, markets, clearinghouses and/or dealing firms.
 Such limits may vary; it is necessary for you to get detailed information from your broker on this matter.

 Trading executed using any Electronic Communications Networks may differ not only from trading on any usual "open-outcry" market, but also from trading where other electronic trading systems are used as well.
 If you execute any transactions on an Electronic Communications Network, you bear the risks specific to such system, including the risk of a failure in the operation of the hardware or software.
 System failure may result in the following: Your order may not be carried out in accordance with instructions; an order may not be executed at all; it may be impossible to continually receive information on your positions, or to meet margin requirements.

 2.13 Over-the-counter operations

 In a number of jurisdictions, firms are allowed to carry out over-the-counter operations.
-Your dealing firm may act as counterparty for such operations.
+Your broker may act as the counterparty for such operations.
 The special feature of such operations lies in the complexity or impossibility of closing positions, estimating values, or determining the fair price or exposure to risk.
 For the aforementioned reasons, these operations may be connected with increased risks.
 The regulation governing over-the-counter operations may be less strict or provide a particular regulatory mode.
 You will need to become familiar with the rules and risks connected therewith, prior to executing such operations.